Links on SoundGuys may earn us a commission. Learn more.

-First, let’s address price and value: the Samsung Galaxy Buds 2 Pro costs $229 USD, which is $30 USD more than the Pixel Buds Pro.
+First, let’s address price and value: at the time of its release Samsung Galaxy Buds 2 Pro costs $229 USD, which is $30 USD more than the Pixel Buds Pro, although, prices likely to fluctuate.
 When you purchase the Galaxy Buds Pro, you get a more durable pair of earbuds (IPX7) that can withstand a literal drop into a pool.
 Samsung’s charging case supports USB-C and wireless charging, and can fast charge the earbuds.
 You can even charge the Galaxy Buds 2 Pro case on top of a compatible Samsung device.

 Compared to the Pixel Buds Pro, the Samsung Galaxy Bud 2 Pro has a more pleasing and consistent frequency response than the Google Pixel Buds Pro.
 Samsung’s bass and treble responses aren’t nearly as boosted as Google’s.
 You can choose from a handful of EQ presets for the Galaxy Buds Pro within the app (there is no native custom EQ).
 Low-frequency noise cancelling is better with the Galaxy Buds 2 Pro than the Pixel Buds Pro, particularly as it applies to sub-bass frequency cancellation.
 The passive isolation above 1kHz is similar between the two sets of buds, however.